Lethja/Newth/Watcom/README.md

 > Note: At the time of writing there doesn't appear to be a DOS port of GNU Mtools.
 The newly created binaries will need
 > to be transferred to a more modern Linux or Windows machine to use Mtools on them.

-With compression the
+With compression the binaries will fit much better into diskette image then they otherwise would, in some cases becoming compatible with a lower standard of diskette.
-binaries will fit much better into diskette image then they otherwise would, in some cases becoming compatible with a lower standard of diskette.
-While there might be a lot of free space after copying the files a real diskette may have bad sectors.
+While there might be a lot of free space after copying the files to the image users may want to put other files on the disk (such as WatTCP configuration and/or a network packet driver) and a real diskette may contain bad sectors.

 With Mtools installed, create a diskette image with `mformat` then copy the binaries to the new image with `mcopy`.
 Below are some example configurations.